PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: Conclusion

-In the future, we intend to conduct in-depth research in low-level image and point cloud analysis via unsupervised deep learning driven by multi-sample consensus.
-It would also be interesting to explore how to generate and use multiple pseudo-labels for semantic-level unsupervised learning tasks.
+Our approach has several limitations.
+Notably, the current method does not explicitly address challenges posed by thin geometric structures or non-uniform point cloud sampling densities.
+In the future, it may be possible to utilize the density of points to improve the accuracy of these two cases.
+Furthermore, we intend to conduct in-depth research in low-level image and point cloud analysis via self-supervised deep learning driven by multi-sample consensus.
+It would also be interesting to explore multiple pseudo-labels for semantic-level learning tasks. \IEEEdisplaynontitleabstractindextext